rbarbera/functional-reactive-programming-swift/manuscript/introduction.md

 For example, if we have a stream that sends collections of tasks to be shown in a table, and we have a collection that keeps a reference to the last returned collection, we can bind the signal that returns these collections to the collection property.
 That way it always reflect the last state when the stream sends new collections.
 It’s also very common use binding for UI elements.
 For example, updating the state of enabled in a button using a function that validates some text streams.

-> Remember, in RP we’re going to have three main components **Streams (observables), Operators and Bindings**.
+I> Remember, in RP we’re going to have three main components **Streams (observables), Operators and Bindings**.
 Later, we’ll see each of them with more details and the available operations.

 ## Observation patterns
 When I started with the reactive concepts one of my firsts concerns was understanding which similar patters I had been using so far, the problems they presented, and how FRP could help or make them easier.
 You probably use some of them daily: